tede12/traffic-simulator/README.md

 - shift + click - add new intersection
 - shift + drag - add new road
-- ctrl + click - add my car (only on intersections with signal lights)
+- ctrl + click (on lanes) - add new car (if track path exists the car will follow it)
+- alt (or option) + click (on intersections) - add new point to track path
+- alt (or option) + click (everywhere except intersections) - remove last point from track path
+- alt (or option) + 's' - save and draw track path (if it exists, else remove it)

 ## TODO